 - dandruff fighter (when mixed with shampoo)

-Though rosemary is most commonly used as a stress reliever, the German version of the FDA approved rosemary essential oil as a treatment for muscles aches and pain as well as arthritis.
+Though rosemary is most commonly used as a stress reliever, the German version of the FDA approved rosemary essential oil is a treatment for muscle aches and pains as well as for arthritis.
 Simply massage the oil gently onto the affected areas and allow the anti-inflammatory properties of the oil to reduce pain and inflammation.